Sajal1005/FinanceMate/README.md

-# KoronKorko Web-Application
+# FinanceMate Web-Application

-## What is KoronKorko?
+## What is FinanceMate?

-[KoronKorko][0] is a finance web-application developed by [Omar Kraidié][dev].
-KoronKorko has many different types of finance calculators.
+[FinanceMate][0] is a finance web-application developed by [Omar Kraidié][dev].
+FinanceMate has many different types of finance calculators.
 All the available calculators are listed below in this `README.md` file.

-The users of KoronKorko can select a currency in which the monetary results of the calculators are printed.
+The users of FinanceMate can select a currency in which the monetary results of the calculators are printed.
 The selected currency will be saved either in local storage or in the authenticated users preferences.

 In Addition, authenticated users can: